 Phytophthora Root Rot (Phytopthora sojae)

 Initial symptoms typically appear on the lower third of the stem shortly after flowering.
-The disease begins as small, reddish-brown lesions at the base of a branch or leaf petiole, and then expand to form slightly sunken cankers that are reddish-brown with reddish margins.
+The disease begins as small, reddish-brown lesions at the base of a branch or leaf petiole.
+These lesions then expand to form slightly sunken cankers that are reddish-brown with reddish margins.
 Cankers may span several nodes on the main stem.
-Stem canker may at first resemble Phytophthora, where lesions wrap around the stem and extend to the soil line.
-However, the main difference is that the root will appear healthier overall compared to PRR, in which roots will be obviously rotten.
+Stem canker may at first resemble Phytophthora root and stem rot, where lesions wrap around the stem and extend to the soil line.
+However, plant roots will appear healthier than those infected by Phytophthora.